 Chartres, France - General Travel Information

-Chartres, a town of about 42,000 inhabitants, is about an hour by car or train southwest of Paris.
-Chartres calls itself "the Capital of Light and Perfume" because it's in the heart of Cosmetic Valley (There's a perfume festival in April).
+Chartres, a town of about 42,000 inhabitants, is about an hour by car or train southwest of Paris; it's the capital of the Eure-et-Loir department in France.
+Chartres calls itself "the Capital of Light and Perfume" because it's located in the heart of Cosmetic Valley (There's a perfume festival in April).

 In 1979, the Gothic Chartres Cathedral made UNESCO's very first World Heritage list.
 It is the largest cathedral in France.